 The Psychology curriculum offers a broad range of courses in the field of psychology.
-Courses are offered in the psychology of children, adolescents and adults; abnormal psychology and counseling; cognitive processes, sensation and perception and brain physiology.
-Other courses cover personality, social psychology and human behavior in groups.
+Courses are offered in life-span developmental psychology; abnormal psychology; counseling; cognitive processes, sensation and perception and psychology and law.
+Other courses cover personality, social psychology and persuasion.
 Students also have the opportunity to design and carry out their own research.
 Psychology is an exciting discipline for most students.
-Many non-majors take work in Psychology as part of their general education or elective studies.
+Many non-majors take courses in Psychology as part of their general education or elective studies.
 Students graduating in Psychology often continue with graduate work and the undergraduate curriculum is designed to prepare graduates for such work.